earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/co-floods-1-intro/2016-12-06-erosion-02-precip-discharge-r-example.Rmd

 ## A data report

-Your colleage put together the very informative data report below.
-The topic of the report is the 2013 Colordo floods.
+Your colleague put together the very informative data report below.
+The topic of the report is the 2013 Colorado floods.
 Examine the report.
 Then answer the questions below.